-Entities have a choice to present the required reconciliations for each component of other comprehensive income either in the statement of changes in equity or in the notes to the financial statements (IAS 1.106(d)(ii) and IAS 1.106A).
-This Publication presents the reconciliations for each component of other comprehensive income in the notes to the financial statements.
+Entities have a choice to present the required reconciliations for each component of other comprehensive income either in the statement of changes in equity or in the notes to the financial statements (IAS 1.106(a)(ii) and IAS 1.106A).
+These Interim Financial Statements present the reconciliations for each component of other comprehensive income in the notes to the financial statements.
 This reduces duplicated disclosures and presents more clearly the overall changes in equity.